StorSimple 1200 migration to Azure File Sync

 Step 3: Deploy the first Azure File Sync cloud resource

-In this step, you need your Azure subscription credentials.
+To complete this step, you need your Azure subscription credentials.

 Choose an Azure region for your Storage Sync Service that's close to your location.
 All other cloud resources must be deployed in the same region.
 To simplify management, create a new resource group in your subscription that houses sync and storage resources.

 For more information, see the section about deploying the Storage Sync Service in the article about deploying Azure File Sync.
-Follow only this part of the article.
+Follow only this section of the article.
 There will be links to other sections of the article in later steps.

 Step 4: Match your local volume and folder structure to Azure File Sync and Azure file share resources